leonardozaggia/gpt-oss-ollama-streamlit/README.md

 ----------------------------------------------------------------------
 2. Prerequisites
 ----------------------------------------------------------------------

 Before you start, ensure you have:
-    - macOS (Apple Silicon or Intel), Windows, or Linux machine

     - Python 3.9+ installed
     - 16GB+ system memory for gpt-oss:20b (80GB+ GPU VRAM for gpt-oss:120b)
     - Git installed